 If you doing it for yourself or for clients, the backend of WordPress can greatly benefit from customization.
 As a WordPress expert, you know all the great plugins and themes that are needed to design the perfect website for you or your clients.
 But what about all the plugins and themes that can improve the WordPress experience for you or your clients as the site move forward from development to production and clients will maintain their own websites?

-WordPress is a very easy platform to use, as any platform there is a learning curve to get over, it’s short.
-The WordPress’s platform is designed for a streamlined and simplified user experience, it’s not initially easy to guide the user to any one spot in particular.
+WordPress is a very easy platform to use, like any platform, there is a learning curve to get over, it’s short.
+The WordPress’s platform is designed for streamlined and simplified user experience, it’s not initially easy to guide the user to any one spot in particular.

 Clean Up and Compress Images

 Image galleries can get bogged down with a lot of unused media: original images before resizing, poorly cropped and now unusable images, etc. Rather than leave them to occupy space in your media gallery, you can use WP Smush Pro to clean up the excess.
 Image compression is also an important factor in keeping site speed fast.
 If your pages are filled with large, unwieldy images, they will take a long time to load – which means a slow website.

 The first thing you can do to help users getting over any confusion or frustration with WordPress is to create a set of documentation for your clients.
 By creating a step-by-step guide of resources for your clients within WordPress, you’re providing them with an extremely valuable asset they can reference whenever questions or issues arise.
 You can use WP Help plugin to create one master set of documentation that addresses all the major points of owning and managing a WordPress website.[Tweet “Customizing WordPress for your needs”]